The Trusts Multi-million Dollar Donation to Help West Auckland’s Most Vulnerable Babies

 Population growth in the Auckland region has put pressure on the unit which cares for the lives of West Auckland and Rodney’s most vulnerable, premature and sick newborn babies.

-The Trusts has donated $2M towards the $5M fundraising project, which will increase cot space, cot numbers and embrace world-leading technology.
+The Trusts will donate $2M over the next two financial years towards the $5M fundraising project, which will increase cot space, cot numbers and embrace world-leading technology.

 This will be the third time we have supported community health projects managed by the Well Foundation charity.
 The Million Dollar Mission appeals previously gifted $116,010 via public votes for a new Mobile Health Clinic.
 At-risk children and families can get free health checks in their own own community through the Mobile Health Clinic.